 - accommodation, internal transport, vaccinations, visas and meal allowances.

 The award does not cover the cost of travel for dependents, translators, a camera-person or other technical support people.
 Successful applicants must have an up-to-date passport with at least six month’s validity.

-Applications are invited from individual journalists and media organisations.
+Applications for the 2014/15 Elizabeth O'Neill Journalism Award are now open.
+Two Awards will be made: one to an Australian journalist and one to an Indonesian journalist.
 Applicants must be Australian citizens resident in Australia or Indonesian citizens resident in Indonesia.